gabbersepp/dev.to-posts/blog-posts/private-page/travis-http-php/travis-http-php.md

 ```

 # Summary
 I replaced the FTP deployment with a HTTP upload endpoint.
 The `/dist` directory is zipped and unzipped with `php`.
+This was required because FTP upload does not work with travis very well.

 ----